quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Under this assumption, an endpoint that receives stream data might not make forward progress until data that is contiguous with the start of a stream is available.
-In particular, a receiver might withhold flow control credit until contiguous data is delivered to the application.
+In particular, a receiver might withhold flow control credit until contiguous data is delivered to the application; see {{Section 2.2 of QUIC}}.
 To support this receive logic, an endpoint will send stream data until it is acknowledged, ensuring that data at the start of the stream is sent and acknowledged first.

 An endpoint that uses a different sending behavior and does not negotiate that change with its peer might encounter performance issues or deadlocks.